 Just days before it was meant to go on sale, Nvidia have confirmed that the launch date of their new RTX 2080Ti graphics card has been pushed back by a week until Thursday September 27.
-It’s currently unclear whether the delay is due to a shortage of cards, Nvidia wanting to give the Ti’s little brother, the RTX 2080, a little bit of breathing room before it comes crashing in with all the frames per second on the planet, or something else entirely, as Nvidia haven’t yet provided an explanation as to why their new RTX Turing card has been delayed.
+It’s currently unclear whether the delay is due to a shortage of cards, Nvidia wanting to give the Ti’s little brother, the RTX 2080, a little bit of breathing room before it comes crashing in with all the frames per second on the planet, or something else entirely, as Nvidia haven’t yet provided an explanation as to why their new Nvidia RTX card has been delayed.

 Instead, they’ve simply asked for patience in the face of this minor setback to both the general availability of the card and anyone who pre-ordered one after it was first announced at Gamescom last month.